Dear Shareholders and Stakeholders

 IIDFC’s Performance

-The business portfolio of the company in 2020 decreased to Tk.
-1,527.24 crore in 2020 from Tk.
-1,890.88 crore in 2019.
-Company’s consolidated operating income stood at Tk.
-36.34 crore at the end of 2020 from Tk.
-88.84 crore in 2019.
-Company’s non-consolidated operating income stood at Tk.
-23.05 crore in 2020 from Tk.
-77.50 crore in 2019.
+The business portfolio of IIDFC decreased to Tk.
+1,002.64 crore in 2023 from Tk.
+1,178.44 crore in 2022.
+The Company’s consolidated operating loss stood at Tk.
+52.52 crore at the end of 2023 from operating loss of Tk.
+28.65 crore in 2022.
+The Company’s non-consolidated operating income stood at negative balance of Tk.
+66.16 crore in 2023.

-The NPL rate increased from 9.06% in 2019 to 23.42% in 2020.
-IIDFC’s Consolidated Profit before Provision and Tax was Tk.
-0.27 crore in 2020 as against Tk.
-51.39 crore in 2019 and Profit after tax was Tk.
-(8.53) crore in 2020 as against Tk.
-3.49 crore in 2019 representing a reduction in profit due to COVID-19.
-IIDFC’s Non-Consolidated Profit before Provision and Tax was Tk.
-(1.86) crore in 2020 as against Tk.
-49.17 crore in 2019 and Profit after tax was Tk.
-(8.86) crore in 2020 as against Tk.
-2.62 crore in 2019.
+IIDFC’s Consolidated Loss before Provision and Tax was Tk.
+84.29 crore in 2023 and Loss after tax was Tk.
+170.19 crore in 2023.
+IIDFC’s Non-Consolidated Loss before Provision and Tax was Tk.
+86.77 crore in 2023 and Loss after tax was Tk.
+166.98 crore in 2023 as against Tk.
+293.69 crore loss in 2022.

 CONCLUDING REMARKS